chris92vr/Fit-and-Lift/README.md

 The 'User membership' model uses User profile and Membership as foreign key.

 The 'Subscription' model uses User membership as foreign key.
+Contains user information about the purchased subscription.

-'Post' uses User profile as One to One relationship.
+'Post' uses User profile as as foreign key.
+Represents posts published on the blog.

 'Comment' model uses Post as foreign key.